geerlingguy/ansible-role-jenkins/README.md

       - sonar
       - ssh

+By default jenkins installs all your plugins but does not update any of the currently installed plugins.
+If you would like the currently installed plugins updated, set jenkins_plugin_update to true

+    jenkins_plugin_update: False

 Jenkins plugins to be installed automatically during provisioning.
 You can always install more plugins via the Jenkins UI at a later time, but this is helpful in getting things up and running more quickly.

     jenkins_url_prefix: ""